drengskapur/checkmate/README.md

 ## Technical Details

-- Built with SvelteKit and TypeScript for a responsive, efficient user interface
+- Built with standard web technologies for compatibility and performance
-- Styled using Tailwind CSS and DaisyUI for a clean, professional look
+- Styled using Tailwind CSS for a clean, professional look
 - Utilizes browser storage for data persistence without external dependencies

 ## Getting Started